dottjt/plastic/chapters/04-depression.md

 Everyone learns to love the plastic dragon.
 The way it chokes you by the throat and

+I cover my eyes with my hands.
+A white-ish blue.
+I suppose it had meaning.

 ### Buys a gun